gabsommer/EclipsePathPlot/README.md

 </p>

 # EclipsePathPlot
+Finds dates and times of upcoming solar eclipses.
 Calculates and animates path of penumbra and umbra of moon during solar eclipses.
-Integrates coupled differential equations of newtonian 5 body problem (Venus,Sun,Jupiter,Earth,Moon) using Runge-Kutta-4 and does rudimentary raytracing to calculate path of shadow across hemisphere.
+Integrates coupled differential equations of newtonian 5 body problem (Venus,Sun,Jupiter,Earth,Moon) using Runge-Kutta-4 from a fixed reference date.
+Rudimentary raytracing is used to calculate intersection of tangents and animate path of shadow across hemisphere.
 Written from scratch in C++ for personal educational purposes.
 Only depends on the "Eigen" library.

-Animations created in python using matplotlib and cartopy
+Animations created in python using matplotlib and cartopy.

 Example animation of Eclipse on 2/10/2024 as of version 23/07/2025: